-At the year-end the net cash was £16.4m (2022: £24.4m).
-The decrease in cash was due to dividends paid £8.2m, further share buy-backs in the year of £7.1m and the increased level of capital expenditure, offset by the cash generated from profitable operations.
-We have £5.0m cash on deposit at the year end until December 2023 and our current account is swept to attract daily interest.
+At the year-end the net cash was £3.6m (2023: £16.4m).
+The decrease in cash was due to dividends paid £8.0m (2023: £8.2m), and capital expenditure, £11.5m (2023: £11.4m), offset by the cash generated from profitable operations.

-The Shoe Zone pension scheme is in a surplus of £0.5m (2022: surplus of £7.1m).
-The reduction is due to the purchase of the buy-in contract with Rothesay on 2 March 2023.
+The Shoe Zone pension scheme is in a surplus of £0.5m (2023: surplus of £0.5m).
+This has remained stable because of the Groups asset-liabilities matching strategies.
+The scheme's liabilities are covered by the buy-in contracts (purchase of the buy-in contracts with Rothesay on 2 March 2023), therefore the change in the liabilities was almost exactly matched by a corresponding change in the insured assets.
 The Shoe Zone Pension Scheme asset is not recognised in the statement of financial position.
-The Shoefayre scheme is now in deficit of £2.1m (2022: surplus of £1.8m).
-This is firstly due to the scheme's assets delivering a lower than expected investment return, driven by a reduction in the hedging level of the scheme's Liability Driven Investment (LDI) holdings and secondly, the allowance for inflation has increased the value placed on the scheme's liabilities.
+The Shoefayre scheme is now in deficit of £1.6m (2023: deficit of £2.1m).
+The reduction is due to a better investment return, increasing the scheme's assets, a favourable change in mortality rates and a slight reduction in future inflation expectations.